-Studies suggest that there has been a link to gum disease and blood pressure.
+Studies suggest that there has been a link between gum disease and blood pressure.
 It argues that the more the severity of gum disease, the higher the risk of blood pressure.
 Gum disease patients should be informed about the risk and be reminded of the lifestyle changes that need to be implemented in their life to prevent high blood pressure.

 Blood pressure is increasingly affecting more youth across the world and is found to be the leading global cause of premature death.
 It is one of the main cause of cardiovascular disease, and gum disease has also been linked with increased risk of heart attack and stroke.
 There is no link to the fact that periodontal or gum disease treatment will reduce blood pressure and vice versa.
 Random clinical trials are required to determine the impact of gum disease therapy on hypertension (blood pressure).